 Voter Services is the core of the League of Women Voters.
 Its objective is to carry out the League’s prime mission to make democracy work.
 We distribute multiple free publications, provide resources to voters, and organize several election-related events.

-Voters Guide: A non-partisan political publication that provides important information to voters of all municipalities of Union County, including names of candidates running for all local offices, explanations of ballot initiatives, locations of polling places, instructions for first-time voters, and guidance for those needing special accommodations or assistance.
+Voters Guide: Voters Guide is a non-partisan political publication that provides important information to voters in all municipalities of Union County.
+Voters Guide information includes names of candidates running for all local offices, candidates' responses to questions, explanations of ballot initiatives, locations of polling places, instructions for first-time voters, and guidance for those needing special accommodations or assistance.

 IT Tech Team -